-For the past couple of years I’ve been casually using excel to keep track of our finances.
-A couple of months ago, I realized that we had doubled our savings in just one year.
+For the past couple of years I’ve been casually using excel to keep track of my finances.
+A couple of months ago, I realized that I had doubled my savings in just one year.

 8/10/2016: $16,178